- Travel and Places»

 These are but a few of the amazing historical sites, villages, and cities of the region.

 Evidence from the prehistoric ages is every where, especially near the Pyrenees.

 When you visit the region, you can see the remains of dinosaurs and evidence of the arrival of humans 3,000,000 years ago.
 There are caves with drawings, rivaling those from the famous Lescaux Caves and Neolithic architecture as well as megaliths.

 As you drive through the region, fields are criss-crossed by grape vines and every sizable town you come to has a communal winery.
-There you can bring your own containers and ask them to fill them up for amazingly reasonable prices.
+You can bring your own containers and ask to fill them up for amazingly reasonable prices.
 There's also wine tasting and amazing lunches at many wineries.
 That is on the list for our next trip!

 Two weeks was barely enough time for us to scratch the surface of this amazing region.
 Since we traveled with our two kids, we took a lot of down time to relax and enjoy "living" in our small town near the beach.

 Everywhere we went, the people were friendly and curious about how we'd ended up in their beautiful region.
 One store keeper was patient and explained how to properly pronounce the town we were staying in.
-Literally, it took him at least ten minutes to get us so we could say it properly!
-I won't even attempt to explain how to say it here.
+Literally, it took him at least ten minutes to get us so we could say Portiragnes properly.
+I admired his patience!